saiashishd/collegework/README.md

 # **Distributed Machine Learning for Large-Scale Road Collision Severity Prediction**

----

 ## **Project Overview**

-* Implements a fully distributed machine learning pipeline using Apache Spark.
-* Predicts road collision severity using UK traffic collision data.
-* Evaluates multiple regression models within a distributed computing architecture.
-* Analyzes scalability, computational efficiency, and performance trade-offs.
-* Demonstrates the effectiveness of ensemble models for structured big data applications.
+This project develops a scalable distributed machine learning framework using Apache Spark to predict road collision severity from extensive UK traffic collision records.
+Various regression models are implemented and assessed within a parallel computing environment to evaluate predictive accuracy, scalability, and computational efficiency.
+The results highlight the advantages of ensemble techniques in handling structured big data, particularly in capturing complex nonlinear patterns present in transportation datasets.

 ---